Lucas Veríssimo: Benfica

 On 4 January 2021, Veríssimo agreed to a move to Primeira Liga side S.L.
 Benfica, for a fee of €6.5 million; he remained at Santos until the end of the club's participation in the 2020 Copa Libertadores.
 Santos officially announced the move eleven days later.
 On 18 February 2021, Veríssimo made his debut in a 1–1 draw against Arsenal in the UEFA Europa League.

+On 7 November 2021, during a home match against Braga, Veríssimo suffered an knee injury that required surgery, ruling him out for the rest of the 2021–22 season.
+After almost an year in the sidelines, Veríssimo made his return from injury on 22 October 2022, starting for Benfica's B team in a 2–0 away win at B-SAD in the Liga Portugal 2.

+After returning from injury, Veríssimo struggled for minutes under new manager Roger Schmidt, who preferred a centre-back partnership of Otamendi and António Silva.
+In the 2022–23 season, Veríssimo made just 6 appearances in all competitions for Benfica's main team.

+Corinthians (loan)

+On 26 July 2023, Veríssimo returned to Brazil, joining Corinthians on a loan deal until 30 June 2024.
+The São Paulo-based club paid a loan fee of €1 million, which could rise to €2 million with add-ons.

+Al-Duhail

+On 25 January 2024, while Veríssimo was still at Corinthians, Benfica cancelled the loan and permanently transferred him to Qatar Stars League club Al-Duhail, for a reported fee of €9 million.

 International career

 He made his debut for Brazil national football team on 9 September 2021 in a World Cup qualifier against Peru.